KarstenFinlay/CV/README.md

 Ever since the start of my journey at Makers Academy I have worked very well in groups, usually taking a more managerial like role.
 My use of agile tools and skills made it easy to work in large groups.
 I am a good communicator while also being flexible so that I can generate a solid team dynamic.

 Avid video game player and game designer.
 I have created multiple video games in game jams and just for fun.
-I want to keep improving so that I can apply what I learn to improve the overall quality of the games I make.

 ## [Projects](#projects)